 She’s traveled to Nashville to cover the Country Music Awards, reported live from Dallas for the opening of the George W. Bush Presidential Library, and anchored ABC7’s continuous coverage during the Navy Yard Shooting.
 Her political reporting during Vote 2012 earned her an Emmy nomination.

 During the past few years, she’s covered everything from the midterm elections of 2010 to the rescue of the Chilean miners.
-Before that she was a White House/Congressional correspondent for the Tribune Broadcasting Washington, D.C.
+Before that she was White House/Congressional correspondent for the Tribune Broadcasting Washington D.C.
 Bureau.

 From crisscrossing the country covering presidential and vice-presidential debates, to braving the frigid temperatures of Inauguration Day on the national mall, Autria had a front row seat to history in the making as she covered Campaign 2008 for Tribune’s 23 television stations.